actinia-org/actinia-introduction/docs/index.md

 * Both requests and responses have two parts: a header, and optionally a body.
 * Response headers contain information about the response.
-* In both requests & responses, the body contains the actual data being transmitted (e.g., population data).
+* In both requests and responses, the body contains the actual data being transmitted (e.g., population data).

 ### Methods